maiziezhoulab/FocalSV/README.md

 #### 1. Running for One Chromosome

-For optimal computational efficiency, if you perform single-region analyses across multiple regions on the same chromosome, you should merge the resulting VCF files and run post-processing only once.
+For optimal computational efficiency, if you perform separate single-region analyses across multiple regions on the same chromosome - instead of using a multi-region BED file - you should merge the resulting VCF files and run post-processing only once.
 Below is an example command.
 \*Note that the minimum scale is defined per chromosome, not per region, to reduce the impact of read depth fluctuations, which are less reliable at region boundaries.
 If analyzing a single region,  ensure that you specify the corresponding chromosome number during post-processing.

 ```